RM-Jensen/startup/README.md

 - Data sent over WebSocket connection - done!
 - WebSocket data displayed - All users are informed when a player starts a game, wins, or loses!

+## React Deliverable
+For this deliverable I converted the application over to use react.
+The 'play' option has been disabled because of persistant bugs, but fortunately the other pages include everything in the requirements for this deliverable.

+ Bundled using Vite - done!
+ Components - Login, Scores, and individual entries in the scores table are each implemented as react components Router - Routing between login and scores component.
+Routing to play was disabled because it could crash the server.
+ Hooks - Hooks including useState and useEffect are used in the implementation of Login and Scores (useEffect is in scores).